Ankit-Sharma-ggn/CKA/networking/basic_networking_docker.md

-# Basic Networking - Docker
+# 🚀Basic Networking - Docker

-## Networking options
+## 🔌 Networking Options

 1. <mark>None</mark> - container is not connected to anyother container or host network.

 <pre> docker run --network none nginx</pre>

 2. Host - container is attached to the host network.

+    📌 Key Points:
-    a.
-If port 80 is exposed on conatiner, the host port 80 get attached to the container and any request on host port 80 will be forwarded to container.
+    If port 80 is exposed in the container, host port 80 gets attached to it.

-    b.
-No 2 container can be attached to one port in host networking.
+    Any request on host port 80 will be forwarded to the container.

+    Two containers cannot bind to the same port on the host when using host networking.

 3.